Pelagonia: Monastir Gap

 In World War I, the Monastir Gap was of major strategic importance.
 It was the site of significant battles during the Macedonian front, as the Allies and Central Powers fought to control this key route.
 As one of the few flat areas in the region, control of the gap allowed movement of troops and supplies between Greece, Albania and Serbia.
 The Monastir Gap was central to the Monastir Offensive, an Allied operation aimed at breaking the stalemate on the Macedonian front.

-In April 1941, during the German-led Operation Marita, the Monastir Gap again became a critical invasion route.
+In April 1941, during the Nazi German-led Operation Marita, the Monastir Gap again became a critical invasion route.
 German forces, specifically the XL Panzer Corps, advanced through the gap from Yugoslavia into Greece, seizing the town of Florina on 10 April.
 This maneuver outflanked the Allied defensive positions along the Vermio Mountains, leading to engagements such as the Battle of Vevi on 11–12 April.
 The rapid German advance through the Monastir Gap compromised the Allied defensive line, contributing to the swift occupation of mainland Greece.

 While the Monastir Gap was not the focal point of major battles during the Greek Civil War, its geographical significance persisted.
 The pass's proximity to the Yugoslav border made it a potential route for the movement of arms and personnel.
-Control over such border regions was crucial for both the government forces and the Democratic Army of Greece (DSE), as they sought to secure supply lines and restrict enemy movements.
-However, the most intense fighting during the civil war occurred in other mountainous regions of northern Greece.
+Control over such border regions was crucial for both the government forces and the Democratic Army of Greece, as they sought to secure supply lines and restrict enemy movements.
+However, the most intense fighting during the civil war occurred in other mountainous regions of Western Macedonia.